zy0x1337/simplebib/README.md

 # 📚 SimpleBib

 A simple, offline-first book tracker built with Next.js and TypeScript.
-Track your reading progress, organize books into series, and search via Google Books API - all without a backend.
+Track and update your reading status, organize books into series, and search via Google Books API - all without a backend.

 ## Features